SISTRIX Optimizer – setting up your project

 You could say that, now, you are now the “dashboard” which contains everything you need to know, as far as errors, warnings and notices regarding the OnPage optimization of your website are concerned.
 At the top you will find the information when the next crawl will take place automatically, when the project was last crawled and how many HTML-pages and URLs were been crawled at that time.

-If you want to restart the crawler, just hover over “Project Management” in the blue navigation bar on the top, and click on the green “Restart Crawler” button, anytime you like.
+If you want to restart the crawler, just click on the green “Restart Crawler” button, anytime you like.
 Left to itself, the Optimizer project will be crawled once a week by default.
-You can also add every box in the Optimizer to a report and have it sent to your inbox every week.
+You can also add every box in the Optimizer to a report and have it sent to your inbox every week, or change the frequency in the project’s settings.

 Our example has errors in three categories.
 There are pages without a title attribute.
 Some pages cannot be found at all and there is some duplicate content.
 If you click on one of the errors, we will show you an explanation of this error as well as the exact URLs where they occurred.

 If you understand the error, you can immediately look at the URLs on the bottom that are afflicted by this error.
-I just randomly chose one from the middle.
 My first step is always to open the URL in a browser and check manually if the error still holds true.
-Which is what I did for the marked URL in our example.

-We will get more into the information that the “URL-Check” has in store in our tutorial “Onpage-Evaluation of individual URLs in the Optimizer“.
+We will get more into the information that the “URL-Explorer” has in store in our tutorial “Onpage-Evaluation of individual URLs in the Optimizer“.